Understanding decibels (dB)

 What is the decibel scale?

 The human ear is a highly versatile and unique hearing device.
 It has a clever in-built mechanism that reduces its sensitivity as the sound level rises.
 It also has the remarkable ability to handle an enormous range of sound power levels.
-It can hear the sound of a pin dropping close-by as well as the roar of a jet engine far away.
+It can hear the sound of a pin dropping close by and the roar of a jet engine far away.

 Noise Measurement Units